jenkinsci/sse-gateway-plugin/README.md

 # Requirements

-This plugin requires Jenkins version 2.2 or later.
+This plugin requires Jenkins version 2.60.3 or later.

-2.2+ is needed because it supports Servlet 3 asynchronous requests, which are needed for Server Sent Events.
+2.60.3+ is needed because it supports Servlet 3 asynchronous requests, which are needed for Server Sent Events and its the first version of Jenkins that requires java 8.

 # Usage